 - 1. Number of Entries Permitted: A member may enter up to two classes within ONE of the Units I through Advanced and one class in Changing Spaces in the Home Environment Division.
 (This means: a member's name could appear a total of three times in Home Environment--up to two times in ONE of the "units" and one time in "Changing Spaces" on the county's Home Environment Division invoice sheet.) - 2.
-Items entered must have been completed by the exhibitor within the current program year. - 3.
+General Rules: - a.
+Item must meet all requirements for the class; otherwise, the entry will be disqualified. - b.
+Items entered must have been completed by the exhibitor within the current program year. - c.
+The decision of the judges is final. - 3.
 Unique Rules or Instructions: - a.
-Only those entries that are properly labeled and documented will be considered for class champion. - b.
 Items normally hung on the wall, such as pictures and bulletin boards, must be ready to hang with appropriate hardware permanently attached.
 Items will be exhibited on a wall made of metal grids using S hooks, binder clips or zip ties.
-Entries mounted on mat or foam core board do not require hardware; they will be hung on the wall using binder clips. - c.
-"Refinished" item refers to an item already in use which has been given a new finish using paint or some type of seal

-4. Additional Documentation Required:
+Entries mounted on mat or foam core board do not require hardware; they will be hung on the wall using binder clips. - b.
+"Refinished" item refers to an item already in use which has been given a new finish using paint or some type of seal. - 4.
+Additional Documentation Required: - a.

-- a.
 The following classes require documentation: 894, 895, and 897-913.
 Read class description carefully. - b.
-Write the member's name, county, and class number on the front of the sheet, folder, or notebook of documentation.
+Write the member's name, county, and class number on the front of the sheet, folder or notebook of documentation.
 Attach documentation to item with a safety pin or binder clip. - 5.
-Labeling: Small label: To ensure that all parts of the exhibit make it back to the county, "hide" a small label (with a minimum of the county name) on EVERY part that might become separated from others; these should not be visible to the public when displayed.
+Labeling: - a.
+Small label: To insure that all parts of the exhibit make it back to the county, "hide" a small label (with a minimum of the county name) on EVERY part that might become separated from others; these should not be visible to the public when displayed.